armory3d/armory_docs/getting_started/scene5.md

 ![](img/scene5/13.jpg)

 We attach another logic tree - handling response to the **'fire'** event.
-We spawn a new object - our bullet model from layer 2, and set it's location to the logic tree owner - in this case a bullet spawn point - defined as an empty object placed as a child of tank.
+We spawn a new object - our bullet model from layer 2, and set its location to the logic tree owner - in this case a bullet spawn point - defined as an empty object placed as a child of tank.

 ![](img/scene5/14.jpg)